Ryannn06/Plant.co/README.md

 # project_code_robots
-A static website created with Nextjs
+A static website inspired from plant decorations and services, developed using the Nextjs framework.